eriksandstroem/SenFuNet/README.md

 The fusion models are located at ROOT_FOLDER/models/fusion.

 ### Configs to Reproduce Results in Paper
+Note: The F-scores reported in the paper are computed using meshes which are produced using the marching cubes implementation of Open3D.
+Gaining access to this required some changes of the C++ source code and to make installation simpler, we resort to the skimage implementation.
+Only minor numerical differences exist between the two implementations.

 **Replica**
 1. ToF+PSMNet without routing.
 Use the config file located at ROOT_FOLDER/configs/fusion/replica.yaml
 2. ToF+PSMNet with routing.
 Modify the config file ROOT_FOLDER/configs/fusion/replica.yaml as follows: